worm6206/parser/README.md

 ### Credit

-We write code base on the original, we only own what we modified.
+We wrote code based on the original, we only own what we've modified.